Mythosaur Challenges

 May: History / Culture

-May – History / Culture
+May – Culture

 “Aliit ori’shya taldin” – in Star Wars Universe fiction (especially the novels written by Karen Traviss) the phrase “Aliit ori’shya taldin” is used in the Mandalorian language to mean “Family is More Than Blood.”
 Mandos from diverse backgrounds all share a close bond.
 Not only do Star Wars Costumers meet at Comic-Book or Sci-Fi Conventions, but also Charity Events, store/shop events, Armor Parties, or simple dinners/get-togethers.
 This month it also Star Wars Day on May the Fourth where there will be lots of opportunity to meet others who love Star Wars.
 The mandalorian fictional language uses the word “Vod” to mean a friend/battle-brother that’s close like a brother/sister, and “Vod’e” is the plural.
 This challenge is about meeting your vod’e.